 If you are only given a small amount of information, sometimes an Industry Event will suffice.
 Usually however, correctly modeling public (government run) and nonprofit hospitals involves following a method known as Analysis-by-Parts (ABP).
 This method splits the effects on an institution into its individual components: labor spending and operations spending.

-There is a Sector in IMPLAN specifically for hospitals; Sector 482 - Hospitals is made up of both private and nonprofit hospitals.
-Employment and payroll at public hospitals actually fall under Sector 531 - State/Local Government Non-Education.
+There is a Industry in IMPLAN specifically for hospitals; Industry 490 - Hospitals is made up of both private and nonprofit hospitals.
+Employment and payroll at public hospitals actually fall under Industry 540 - * Employment and payroll of state govt, hospitals and health services.
 However, in terms of tax liability, public and nonprofit hospitals are very similar.
 Therefore these types of institutions can be modeled in the same way with reductions in tax payments.

 Sometimes we are given very little information from which to model the economic impacts.
 The following example assumes that we only know the total payroll.

 The first thing we need to figure out is what is included in the payroll figure.
 Wages and salaries need to be converted to Employee Compensation values for IMPLAN.
 Employee Compensation is the total cost of payroll: wages and salaries, plus benefits and payroll taxes.
 To convert payroll figures to EC, use the template IMPLAN to FTE Conversions.
-Using this document, we see that the ratio of wages to EC is 1.226079047.
-So we can multiply our $55M in payroll by 1.226079047 to yield an EC of $67,434,348.
+Using this document, we see that the ratio of wages to EC for Industry 540 is 1.43033700172487.
+So we can multiply our $55M in payroll by 1.43033700172487 to yield an EC of $78,668,535.09.

 If you have a count of full-time employees or full-time equivalent employment (FTE), you will need to adjust those figures as well.
 In IMPLAN, employment is based on headcount, not an FTE figure.
 This conversion is done using the same spreadsheet.

-On the Events screen, we create an Industry Employee Compensation Event for $67,434,348.
+On the Events screen, we create an Industry Employee Compensation Event in Industry 490 - Hospitals for $67,434,348.
 By clicking the Advanced menu button, we can add our 500 employees to this Event as shown.
 If you do not know the total employment, just leave it blank.

 The more information we have for our economic impact analysis, the stronger the results will be.
 If on top of employment and payroll, we also know spending either in total or by line item for other things that our hospital needs to function, we can enter them into IMPLAN using Analysis-by-Parts (ABP).